Fixing a Fox Body Mustang's Rear Suspension - Part 1

 Like always, the Mustang aftermarket has done all the legwork.
 They've done the research, perfected the design and made available many a product to Mustang enthusiasts looking to improve their car’s handling.
 Upgrading the rear will increase driving comfort, performance and give the car a whole new stance.

-The majority of Foxbody owners are just looking to upgrade their stock components with some of better quality to improve ride comfort.
+Many Foxbody owners are just looking to upgrade their stock components with some of better quality to improve ride comfort.
 Replacing the stock shock absorber, coil spring and quad-shock (if equipped) can procure a mountain of difference.
-Increased comfort, safety and even performance gains will be noticed when swapping the old parts for a modern equivalent.
+Increased comfort, safety and even performance gains will be noticed when swapping the old parts out of your Mustang for a modern equivalent.